Binary upgrade

 Pool-level prepared statement cache.
 Does not directly affect migration, but the pool cache in the new process must be large enough to hold entries registered by migrated clients.

-Per-client prepared statement cache.
-The client's cache is serialized in full during migration.
-If the new config has a smaller value, LRU eviction drops excess entries.
+Per-client Anonymous prepared statement LRU.
+The client's full cache (both Named and Anonymous) is serialized during migration.
+If the new config has a smaller value, only Anonymous entries are subject to LRU eviction; Named entries are unbounded and migrate intact.

 Monitoring